Olatife-01/Okta-IAM-Enterprise-Lab-Project/02-Application-Integrations/AWS-IAM-Identity-Center—SAML-SSO+SCIM.md

     - Under **"SAML Signing Certificates"**, select **"View IdP Metadata"** from the **Actions** drop-down menu.

-    - **Save the contents of the XML page as `metadata.xml`** to your local system.
+    - **Save the contents of the XML page as `metadata.xml`** to the local system.
 This file contains Okta's SAML metadata.

 ### B. Phase 2: Configure AWS IAM Identity Center (In AWS Management Console)